-Dr. Adrienne Oxley, Associate Professor of Chemistry, is an inorganic chemist whose research interests lie in the area of nanoparticle synthesis and luminescent lanthanide compounds.
+Dr. Adrienne Oxley, Professor of Chemistry, is an inorganic chemist whose research interests lie in the area of nanoparticle synthesis and luminescent lanthanide compounds.
 She is originally from Pittsburgh, Pennsylvania, where she earned her BS in Biochemistry from Chatham University and her PhD from the University of Pittsburgh.

 At Columbia College, Dr. Oxley primarily teaches the general chemistry and biochemistry sequences, as well as non-majors and GOB chemistry courses.
 She also oversees the college’s LA 201: Gender, Diversity, and Social Justice course where she serves as lead instructor.
 Dr. Oxley serves as Co-PI on two NSF funded S-STEM grants which have and continue to provide scholarships and mentorship to students.